byeretasamuel250-art/newplus/SETUP_GUIDE.md

 then register a *second* test account in a private/incognito window so you have two people to chat between.
-Subscribe both (as admin, approve the payment requests in `admin.html`), then message between them and try sending a photo and a GIF.
+Subscribe both (as admin, approve the payment requests in `admin.html`), then message between them and try sending a photo and a voice note.

-## Step 9 — Publish
+## Step 8 — Publish

 Same as prep+ — drag the folder onto **Netlify**, or push to **GitHub Pages**, or **Vercel**.
 User link is the root URL; keep `/admin.html`